konsulin-care/pubcraft-editor/.kilocode/rules/memory-bank/product.md

 ## Features & Metadata Handling

 - Users can add complex YAML metadata as a document header.
 Metadata includes fields such as `title`, `subtitle`, `abstract`, `author`, `affiliations`, `funding`, and `keywords`.
-- Author details (e.g., name and email) are pulled from the user’s ORCID profile.
+- Author details (e.g., name and email) are pulled from the user's ORCID profile.
-- Each author can have roles and affiliations, and affiliations are uniquely referenced by ID.
+- Each author can have roles and affiliations, and affiliations are uniquely referenced by ID with automatic reordering when affiliations are removed.
+- **Enhanced UI**: Affiliations and Roles fields use dropdown multiselect combo boxes for improved user experience.
+- **Robust Persistence**: Metadata survives browser refreshes through improved localStorage management with race condition prevention.
 - Bibliographies are managed via BibTeX.
 Users can import `.bib` files or input entries manually.
 - All content, including metadata and references, is rendered together in preview mode.
 - Math equations are supported via KaTeX.